 Theologian Satan has not only attempted to prevent the Lord's return by destroying the Jews physically, but by keeping them blind spiritually, as well, for he knows that it is the national salvation of Israel that will bring the Lord back (Hosea 5:15; Matthew 23:37-39).
 To this end, he has blinded virtually all of the spiritual leaders of both peoples of God: the church and the Jews.
 This declaration will be explained in the next two subsections.

 c.
-Theological Corruption in the Church Leading to Underevangelism or Evangelistic Neglect of the Jews.
+Theological Corruption in the Church Leading to Evangelistic Underevangelism or Complete Neglect of the Jews

 d.
 Theological Corruption of Judaism's Spiritual Leaders